1. WHAT DOES VENTURE SCHOOL INCLUDE?

 How much time every week does Venture School take?

 Classes are 3.5 hours a week.
-Outside of class hours will depend on how many members are on your team and how much additional guidance/mentorship you seek.
-However, on average we suggest you be prepared for 10 hours of week outside of class.
+Outside-of-class hours will depend on how many members are on your team and how much additional guidance/mentorship you seek.
+However, on average we suggest you be prepared for 10 hours of work a week outside of class.

 What does the weekly class agenda look like?
 Team Presentations